Run Boy Run (song): Use in politics

-"Run Boy Run" was used at a demonstration against same-sex marriage by French anti-LGBTQ organization La Manif pour tous in 2016, which was criticized by Lemoine, who himself is a gay man.
+In 2014, Woodkid objected after the anti-same-sex marriage movement La Manif pour tous used his music during a demonstration in Rome, mocking the group for using what he described as "the most pro-gay music".
+When "Run Boy Run" was played again at a La Manif pour tous march in Paris in 2016, he said he had not authorized its use and "did not support this movement in any way".
 The song was later also used in a campaign video for the Donald Trump 2024 presidential campaign.
 In response Lemoine stated that the use of the song was never authorized and called upon his label Universal Music France to react against it.